Workshop bonanza coming in June!

 Licensed court interpreters are required to earn a total of 16 hours of approved continuing education, including 4 in ethics, every 2 years.
 Interpreters can carry forward 8 hours of CE to their next license period.
 Ethics hours cannot be carried forward.
 Find more information on CE requirements here.

-Registration for the court interpreting workshop will open in early May.
+Registration for the court interpreting workshop will open in mid-May.